morenoh149/react-native-contacts/README.md

 ```

 * register module (in android/app/src/main/java/[your-app-namespace]/MainActivity.java)

-If your MainActivity.java includes `MainActivity extends ReactActivity` then do the following:

 ```java
    /**
    * A list of packages used by the app.
 If the app uses additional views